 Steve Job’s iPhone launch in 2007 is still one of the best market introductions ever.
 The iPhone was an iPod, a mobile phone and an internet “communicator” all bound up in a revolutionary touch screen device.
 At the time it was a game changer.

-Steve Jobs also had some clear ideas on what constitutes true product innovation as can be seen in this interview from 2013.
+Steve Jobs also had some clear ideas on what constitutes true product innovation.
+He distinguished between true innovation and incremental innovations.
 His ideas are a cautionary tale for large companies in the process industry as well as the technology industry.

 4 New business models